Volkswagen Group: 1937 to 1945

-Volkswagen (meaning 'People's car' in German) was founded in Berlin as the Gesellschaft zur Vorbereitung des Deutschen Volkswagens mbH ('Limited Liability Company for the preparation of the German People's Car', abbreviated to Gezuvor) by the National Socialist Deutsche Arbeitsfront (German Labour Front) and incorporated in the Stadt des KdF-Wagens bei Fallersleben, ("City of the Strength Through Joy car at Fallersleben) on 28 May 1937.
+Volkswagen (lit.
+'People's wagon') was founded in Berlin as the Gesellschaft zur Vorbereitung des Deutschen Volkswagens mbH ('Limited Liability Company for the preparation of the German People's Car', abbreviated to Gezuvor) by the National Socialist Deutsche Arbeitsfront (German Labour Front) and incorporated in the Stadt des KdF-Wagens bei Fallersleben, ("City of the Strength Through Joy car at Fallersleben) on 28 May 1937.
 The purpose of the company was to manufacture the Volkswagen car, originally referred to as the Porsche Type 60, then the Volkswagen Type 1, and commonly called the Volkswagen Beetle.
 This vehicle was designed by Ferdinand Porsche's consulting firm, and the company was backed by the support of Adolf Hitler.
 On 16 September 1938, Gezuvor was renamed Volkswagenwerk GmbH ('Volkswagen Factory GmbH').

 Shortly after the factory at Fallersleben was completed World War II started, and the plant primarily manufactured the military Kübelwagen (Porsche Type 82) and the related amphibious Schwimmwagen (Type 166), both of which were derived from the Volkswagen.
 Only a small number of Type 60 Volkswagens were made during this time.
 The Fallersleben plant also manufactured the V-1 flying bomb, making the plant a major bombing target for the Allied forces.

-Slave labour was utilised in the Volkswagen plant, e.g. from Arbeitsdorf concentration camp.
+Slave labour was utilised in the Volkswagen plant, e.g. from the Arbeitsdorf concentration camp.
 The company would admit in 1998 that it used 15,000 slaves during the war effort.
-German historians estimated that 80% of Volkswagen's wartime workforce was slave labour.
+German historians estimated that 80% of Volkswagen's wartime workforce consisted of slave labour.
 Many of the slaves were reported to have been supplied from the concentration camps upon request from plant managers.
 A lawsuit was filed in 1998 by survivors for restitution for the forced labour.
 Volkswagen would set up a voluntary restitution fund.